nibrahim/nibrahim.net.in/_posts/2017-11-04-pycon_india_2017_keynote.markdown

 ---
 layout: post
-title: "PyCon India 2017 keynote"
+title: "Creating a presentation by hand using calligraphy"
 date: "2017-11-04 22:44:39 +0530"
 ---